 - 1 can coconut cream (only the solids)

 - 1 tsp fresh ginger, minced

 In a medium saucepan on medium-low heat, add in the butter, ginger and garlic and sweat for 1-2 minutes, or until fragrant.

-Next, add in the pumpkin puree, heavy cream, salt & pepper, and liquid light.
+Next, add in the pumpkin puree, heavy cream, salt & pepper, and Mother's.
 Mix well, and allow to come up to a gentle simmer, about 5-7 minutes.